thctlo/samba4/backup-script/README.md

 - KEEP_DAY1="01"
 - KEEP_DAY2="15"

-# what to backup of samba, this should normaly not be needed to change.
+What to backup of samba, this should normaly not be needed to change.
-# The full paths are extracted from the running samba.
+The full paths are extracted from the running samba.
 - DIRS="private sysvol samba"

 The location for the command file, can be any place any file name.